steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 The score protocol provides a set of parameters that can be tuned to accommodate the needs of an application.
-The two sender types (stream and object senders) sets these parameters to default values adjusted towards stream or object use cases respectively.
+The two sender types (stream and object senders) set these parameters to default values adjusted towards stream or object use cases respectively.
 For most usage scenarios choosing a sender is adequate.
 A stream sender should be chosen for scenarios where timely delivery is more important than